Munnikumari92/Pizza_sales_report/README.md

 Top-Selling Pizzas: Discover the top-selling pizzas based on revenue, quantity, and total orders.
 Use this information to optimize your menu and increase profits.

+##Data Analysis with SQL:

+The initial data analysis was conducted using SQL.
+The SQL scripts and queries used for data extraction, transformation, and loading can be found in the sql_sales_analysis.sql of this repository.
+The SQL analysis involved the extraction and transformation of the data, which includes details of pizza sales, pizza category, size, and featuring various KPI's.
+The SQL analytics include:

+Identifying the daily and monthly trends of the pizzas sold and the revenue generated.
+Identifying the top-selling pizzas based on revenue, quantity, and total orders.
+Identify the least-selling pizzas based on revenue, quantity, and total orders.
+Identifying the % of sales by pizza category and orders placed by the customers.